mblue8data/blue_tools/bin/readme.md

 # blue tools scripts will be here

+### fkdata_generator:

-- fkdata_generator script builds csv, parquet or json formated data using faker modules for testing
+`fkdata_generator` script builds `csv`, `parquet` or `json` formated data using the faker module for testing data systems or playing with data.

-	- You can read my blog on facker data: [Faker Data] https://bluetifuldata.ghost.io/there-is-a-duck-in-my-db/
+You can read my blog on using the faker module: [Sometimes you need a faker in your life](https://bluetifuldata.ghost.io/fake-it-till-you-make-fake-data/)

+Example usage of `fkdata_generator`:
 - `python3 fkdata_generator --file mytestdata --records 1000 --format parquet`